hikarimusic/BIOSTATS/docs/index.rst

 -  It is free and open-source.
 -  It works on *Windows* / *Linux*.

-You can preform tests with a few clicks
+You can perform tests with a few clicks
 ---------------------------------------

 *t-Test*